 Palomar College offers two-year vocational and semi-professional curricula and the first two years of college/university work towards an accredited baccalaureate degree program.

-Students may earn an Associate in Arts Degree and/or a Certificate of Achievement in one or more of the programs.
-They may also complete lower division requirements (first two years) for transfer to a four-year college/university (General Education Requirement).
+Students may earn an Associate Degree and/or a Certificate of Achievement in one or more of the programs.
+They may also complete lower division requirements (first two years) for transfer to a four-year college/university (General Education Requirements).
 Most students transferring from Palomar College to a public four-year college/university enroll at a campus of the University of California, such as UCSD, or at one of the California State Universities, such as SDSU or CSUSM.

 How To Get To Palomar College